semaphoreci/docs/docs/faq/faq.md

   <summary id="attach-to-ssh-session">Is it possible to attach to an ongoing SSH session?</summary>
   <p>

-It's possible to use [sem attach][sem-attach] to an ongoing SSH session but you'd need to attach to the job ID of the SSH session.
+It's possible to use <a href="https://docs.semaphoreci.com/reference/sem-command-line-tool/#sem-attach">sem attach</a> to an ongoing SSH session but you'd need to attach to the job ID of the SSH session.
 To get the job ID you can use <code>sem get jobs</code> to get the list of all running jobs.
  </p>
 </details>